KingAs6583/C-header-file/README.md

 3. **Deletion**
 4. **Sorting**
 **************************************************************************************
-Insert(array, length_of_array, element_to_insert, capicity_of_array, position, array).
+* Insert(array, length_of_array, element_to_insert, capicity_of_array, position, array).

-Deletion(array, length, position, array).
+* Deletion(array, length, position, array).

-Traverser(array, length).
+* Traverser(array, length).

-sort(array, length, array).
+* sort(array, length, array).

 above functions use to take above parameters
 ****************************************************************************************
-The File LinkList.h this file is use to perform operation on Linklist in C++ Language 1.add.
+The File LinkList.h this file is use to perform operation on Linklist in C++ Language.
-2.insert.
-3.remove.
-4.length.
-5.get.
-6.release.
-7.Append.
-8.print.
+1. add.
+2. insert.
+3. remove.
+4. length.
+5. get.
+6. release.
+7. Append.
+8. print.
 *****************************************************************************************
 * Add(data) : this function is use add element into LinkList
 * insert(position , data) : this is use to insert element at position